-In light of this, firstly, this paper proposes a fault tolerant design of LFSR/GLFSR.
+The proposed novel design approach for physical attack tolerant cryptography hardware follows a two-tier paradigm: (1) A new Hamming code based concurrent error detection and correction over Galois Field is explored to mitigate fault attacks in cryptographic hardware.
+(2) A new uniform-switching activity logic-level library is created using which the cryptography architecture components are realized.
+The overall concept is depicted in Fig. 1.
+In light of this, firstly, this paper proposes a fault tolerant design of Linear Feedback Shift Registers (LFSR) and Galois-Field Linear Feedback Shift Register (GLFSR).
 We consider multiple error detection, in standard stream cipher implementation by sub dividing long blocks in small blocks and applying multiple hamming codes.
 The overhead for the proposed error correction technique is also analysed.
 We also study uniformly-switching versions of common logic blocks, such as adders and comparators, and cryptographic hardware-specific blocks such as Galois field multipliers.
 Given the overhead of uniformly-switching logic, we do not expect that complete secure systems will be entirely based on such circuits.
 For example, some cryptographic algorithms use published look-up tables that do not compromise secure information.
 Such look-up tables do not necessarily need to be protected from information leakage.
+The proposed design approach is validated in three different forms: Field-Programmable Gate Array (FPGA), logic-level synthesis, and SPICE simulations.